1. Tell People

 Don't add miles too quickly, Galati says.
 The established rule is not to boost your miles by more than 10% per week.

 Doing speed work can improve your times.
 For instance, run faster than usual for an interval of time, then drop back to your slower pace, and repeat.
 But don't increase mileage, do speed work, and tackle hills all at once, he says.
 That's too much.

-Speed work can make you faster, ''but it also ups the risk of injury," Fiessler says, especially as you age.
-Be aware of the tradeoff, she says.
+Speed work can make you faster, ''but it also ups the risk of injury," Fieseler says, especially as you age.
+Be aware of the trade-off, she says.